 How to avoid skidding?
 One of the best ways to avoid losing control or skidding is to drive smoothly.
 Always evaluate the road conditions and plan according to that.

-If by any chance your vehicle starts skidding and has no VSA, then take your feet off the pedals.
+If by any chance your vehicle starts skidding with no VSA, then take your feet off the pedals.
 Immediately stop braking or accelerating the car.
 If your car becomes stable or stops fishtailing then immediately turn the steering wheel in the direction you want to go.

 Now that this feature has become widespread and in many manufacturers we can find it listed as Vehicle Stability Control or Electronic Stability Control.